minio/minio/docs/bucket/notifications/README.md

 <a name="MySQL"></a>
 ## Publish Minio events via MySQL

 Install MySQL from [here](https://dev.mysql.com/downloads/mysql/).
+To publish Minio events, you'll need `JSON` support in MySQL, available on MySQL `5.7.8` and above.
+We tested this setup on MySQL `5.7.17`.
 For illustrative purposes, we have set the root password as `password` and created a database called `miniodb` to store the events.

 This notification target supports two formats: _namespace_ and _access_.